List of American Physical Society prizes and awards: DPF Instrumentation Award

+Richard A. Isaacson Award in Gravitational-Wave Science

+Richard A. Isaacson Award in Gravitational-Wave Science is an annual award of $5000.
+It recognizes contributions in gravitational-wave physics and astrophysics, and technologies which enable them.
+It was first awarded in 2019.

 Frank Isakson Prize for Optical Effects in Solids

 The Frank Isakson Prize was established in 1979 to recognize outstanding optical research that leads to breakthroughs in the condensed matter sciences.
 The prize is awarded in even-numbered years.

 Leo P. Kadanoff Prize

 The Leo P. Kadanoff Prize, established in 2018, is awarded annually to recognize outstanding theoretical, experimental, or computational research in statistical and nonlinear physics.

 Joseph F. Keithley Award For Advances in Measurement Science

 The Joseph F. Keithley Award For Advances in Measurement Science recognizes physicists who have furthered the development of measurement techniques or equipment for the physics community that provides better measurements.
 Starting in 1998, the annual award consists of a $5,000 award and certificate.

+Lev D. Landau and Lyman Spitzer Jr. Award

+Lev D. Landau and Lyman Spitzer Jr. Award for Outstanding Contributions to Plasma Physics is "given to an individual or group of researchers for outstanding contributions in plasma physics and for advancing the collaboration between Europe and the United States of America."
+The $4000 prize is funded equally by the Plasma Physics Divisions of American Physical Society and European Physical Society.

+Rolf Landauer and Charles H. Bennett Award in Quantum Computing

+Rolf Landauer and Charles H. Bennett Award in Quantum Computing recognizes contributions in quantum information science.
+It was established in 2015.

 Irving Langmuir Prize in Chemical Physics

 The Irving Langmuir Prize in Chemical Physics is awarded annually to US residents, in even years by the American Chemical Society and in odd years by the American Physical Society.
 The award was established in 1931 to recognize and encourage outstanding interdisciplinary research in chemistry and physics, in the spirit of Nobel Prize-winning chemist Irving Langmuir.